15 Top Insurtech VCs Active Right Now

 8. Commerce Ventures

-The firm has a clear focus on the infrastructure layer of commerce, backing companies that become foundational to their industries.
-Their portfolio highlights major exits, like the Bill.com IPO, which signals their experience in guiding companies toward significant outcomes.
+The firm has a strong record of backing companies that become foundational platforms in their industries, such as Bill.com and Socure.
+Their portfolio also includes successful exits like the acquisition of InAuth by American Express, showing their experience in guiding companies to significant outcomes.

-- Industries of focus: E-Commerce, Retail Technology, FinTech, and InsurTech
+- Industries of focus: E-Commerce, Retail Technology, FinTech, InsurTech

 - Geographical presence: San Francisco, California